-Resize has a preset system built into it, much like the one used by Develop and Effects, but which is designed to help you get very specific crops for a wide range of paper and printer types.
-These include settings for photo lab print sizes, and many Epson, Canon and HP large-format printers, with Matte, Resin Coated, and Canvas types.
+Resize AI has a preset system built into it, much like the one used by Develop and Effects, but which is designed to help you get very specific crops for a wide range of paper and printer types.
+These include settings for photo lab print sizes, and many Epson, Canon and HP large-format printers, with multiple media types.

-In addition to being able to set document size and settings, and settings in any of the other panes, Resize presets always contain a Crop adjustment.
-What that means is that any time you apply a preset, Resize selects the Crop tool and places the crop overlay on top of your file.
-There, you can move the overlay to the appropriate crop area (or resize the crop) for your photo.
+In addition to being able to set document size and settings, and settings in any of the other panes, Resize presets always contain a Crop adjustment: any time you apply a preset, Resize selects the Crop tool and places the crop overlay on-screen.
+You can resize the crop, or move the overlay to a appropriate crop area.

 To apply a preset, choose the category you would like to use from the Presets panel.
 The category will expand to a list of the available presets for that group.
-Then, just click on the preset you want to apply.
+Click on the preset you wish to apply.